Tschang92/bioimpedance-monitor/README.md

 The Prototype consists of a AD5941 Analog Frontend by Analog Devices and a Adafruit Feather M0 Microcontroller.
 The AD5941, passive Electronics and connectors for the electrodes and I/O are placed on a custom PCB, which is designed to directly attach to the microcontroller (similar to an Arduino Shield).
 The electronics assembly is mounted into a 3D-printed Case.

 # Software Components
 The Software is based on the publicly available distribution code for the AD5941 by Analog Devices.

-The ad5940lib library contains the firmware of the Chip.
-Additionally, there are Application examples for the AD5941 available for different use cases like measuring impedances or other voltammetric measurements.
-The example code is written for a different microcontroller, therefore the example code needs to be modified via a porting file.
-This porting file is based on the work of
+## ad5940lib
+The ad5940lib library contains the firmware for the AD5941.

+## Impedance.c
+This file handles the impedance measurement via the AD5941.

+## ArduinoPort_AdafruitFeather.cpp / main_AdafruitPort.cpp
+The provided example code and firmware by Analog Devices are written for a different microcontroller.
+To make them work with the Adafruit Feather, these porting files are used.

+## main.cpp
+This file is the main file, that is running on the microcontroller.
+It handles the connection between microcontroller and AD5941, initialization of the hardware and measurement parameters, user input, tissue classification algorithm and display of results.